runar-labs/runar-rust/runar-transporter/transporter_pre_ffi_tasks.md

   - Acceptance: No dead fields; consistent defaults.

 ---
+BEFORE DOING THSI..
+STOP AND do an indepth analisys and solutions options before any chagnes.. e need to know that options we have for monile discovery.
 ### 7) Discovery polish and portability
 wHAT IS THE ISSUE WITH iOS and Android ? that UDP needs entitlements ? or that thney do not work at all ? what options we have for mobile for auto p2p network discovery.. without a centralized server ?